 Other costs that aren’t included are electrical and plumbing.

-If you plan to rent to someone who isn’t part of your ‘household’, you may need to meter your water, electricity and gas separately.
+If you plan to rent to someone who isn’t a member of your ‘household’ as such, you may need to meter your water, electricity and gas separately.

 This will cost roughly;